 The sword originally given to Arthur by the Lady of the Lake.

-In the past Sir Percy of Scandia , the original Black Knight battled alongside Arthur when Kang the Conquer or came back from his future to the past to rule over Britain and after most of their forces were defeated in battle, Arthur had the idea of giving up Excalibur to Percy (who would then wield both Excalibur and the Ebony Blade) but he decline.
-After the Human Torch and the Thing were contacted by the Watcher to prevent Kang from changing history, they both returned to Camelot.
-Shortly after they left Arthur, his kingdom came under attack by dragons, who really were Makluans.
+In the past, Sir Percy of Scandia, the original Black Knight, battled alongside Arthur when Kang the Conqueror attacked from his future in an effort to rule over Arthurian Britain.
+After most of their forces were defeated in battle, Arthur had the idea of giving up Excalibur to Percy, (who would then wield both Excalibur and the Ebony Blade), but Percy declined.
+After the Human Torch and the Thing were contacted by the Watcher to prevent Kang from changing history, the heroes were both transported to Camelot.
+Shortly after they left Arthur, his kingdom came under attack by dragons who really were Makluans.
 New Excalibur traveled back in time to prevent the Makluans from winning and taking over Britain.
-While Captain Britain and New Excalibur fought them, Percy was knock out and Dane Whitman (our time's Black Knight) took his Ebony Blade and Excalibur and became immensely powerful but filled with rage.
-After he was done, Percy grew angry saying both blades in one man’s hand could contaminate someone.
-New Excalibur then returned home to our present.
+While Captain Britain and New Excalibur fought them, Percy was knocked unconscious and Dane Whitman (the modern day Black Knight) took both Percy's Ebony Blade and Excalibur and became immensely powerful, but filled with rage.
+When Whitman had completed his task, Percy grew angry, saying both blades in one man’s hands could contaminate someone.
+New Excalibur then returned home to the present.

-Excalibur was thrown back to the mystic river upon Arthur's death at the hands of his own son Mordred.
-Dr. Doom read of this event in the future and tried to travel back in time and obtained the blade but was stopped by Iron Man.
+Upon Arthur's death at the hands of his own son Mordred, Excalibur was thrown back into the mystic river from whence it came.
+Dr. Doom read of this event in the future and tried to travel back in time and obtained the blade, but was stopped by Iron Man.

 Excalibur next appeared in the present when it was taken from Avalon by the newly resurrected Captain Britain as part of Britain's fight against the Skrull invasion.
 Captain Britain wielded the blade against the magically powered Super-Skrull leading the invading forces of Britain.
 Captain Britain was able to defeat the Skrull and save Britain using the sword.
 He then impeded Excalibur in the rubble of the bridge, where the fight had taken place.
 Faiza Hussain who had been assisting in the battle and performing battlefield triage using her newly acquired powers felt compelled to pull Excalibur from its resting place to take to Captain Britain and MI:13.
 She pulled the sword from the stone and therefore became the new owner and wielder of Excalibur.
 She took Excalibur as her code name and continues to fight using the sword as a part of the team.